How to Increase Your Emotional Energy and Get out of Survival Mode

 This is where to start

 Thriving is not a personality trait or a fortunate set of circumstances.
-It is a neurological condition — one that becomes available when your energy reserves are sufficient for your nervous system to operate above the survival threshold.
+It is a neurological condition — one that becomes available when your energy and regulatory reserves are sufficient for your nervous system to operate above the survival threshold.
 Which means it is also something that can be deliberately cultivated, not just waited for.

 But the loop described in this post is real, and it is self-concealing.
 From inside it, the beliefs it generates feel like accurate assessments of reality.
 The strategies it produces feel like reasonable responses to genuine constraints.
 The exhaustion it creates feels like evidence that change is too costly to attempt right now.